Skip to navigation menu Skip to content

 Our orthodontists are a key part of the team.

-• We coordinate dental and orthodontic needs with other treatments to get the best results.
+• Most children with clefts have an evaluation by a craniofacial orthodontist on our team by age 6.
+We coordinate dental and orthodontic care with other treatments to get the best results.

 • Orthodontic treatment helps prepare your child if they need surgery for a cleft in the part of the jaw that holds the teeth.
 The surgery is called alveolar bone graft.

-• At 12 to 18 years, your child has final orthodontic treatment to correct their bite and align their teeth.
-For some children, this will include surgery on the jaws.
+• At 12 to 18 years, your child has final orthodontic treatment to adjust their bite and align their teeth.
+For some children, this will include surgery on 1 or both jaws.

 • Alveolar bone graft for upper jaw clefts